liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 the Liferay Enterprise Search Security app.
 Install the LPKG file by copying it into the `Liferay Home/deploy` folder.

-To configure the X-Pack adapter, navigate to *Control Panel* &rarr;
+To configure security, navigate to *Control Panel* &rarr;
 *Configuration* &rarr; *System Settings*.
 Find the *Search* category and click on the *X-Pack Security* entry.
 You can enter the property values here, but it's more common to use a
 [configuration file](/docs/7-1/user/-/knowledge_base/u/understanding-system-configuration-files)
 deployed to `[Liferay Home]/osgi/configs`.
-For the X-Pack adapter, create a file called
+For the security adapter, create a file called

     com.liferay.portal.search.elasticsearch6.xpack.security.internal.configuration.XPackSecurityConfiguration.config